Supersymmetric Derived Stacks: Bi-graded derived algebraic stacks

-where $s \in \pizeroeq(F)(x) = \oPi \pizeroeq(F_i)(x_i)$ so we write $s = s_0 \oP s_1$.\\
+where $s \in \pizeroeq(F)(x) = (\pizeroeq(F_{ip})(x_{ip}))$ so we write $s = (s_{ip})$.\\

-We now define local equivalences exactly as in \cite{TV1}.
+We now define local equivalences exactly as in \cite{TV}.
 Those are also referred to as $\pi_*$-equivalences.
-A morphism $f: F \rarr G$ in $\Mhat$ is such an equivalence if the induced morphism $\pi_0(F) \rarr \pi_0(G)$ is an isomorphism on $\Ho(M)$, i.e. if it is component-wise so, and additionally if for any fibrant $x$ in $M$, any $s \in \pizeroeq(F)(x)$, and $n > 0$, we have a bijection of sheaves on $\Ho(M/x)$: $\pi_n(F,s) \rarr \pi_n(G, f(s))$, and those are component-wise isomorphisms as well.
-In other terms local equivalences are component-wise local equivalences.\\
+A morphism $f: F \rarr G$ in $\Mhat$ is such an equivalence if the induced morphism $\pi_0(F) \rarr \pi_0(G)$ is an isomorphism on $\Ho(M)$, i.e. if it is entry-wise so, and additionally if for any fibrant $x$ in $M$, any $s \in \pizeroeq(F)(x)$, and $n > 0$, we have a bijection of sheaves on $\Ho(M/x)$: $\pi_n(F,s) \rarr \pi_n(G, f(s))$, and those are entry-wise isomorphisms as well.
+In other terms local equivalences are entry-wise local equivalences.\\

-Finally given $M$, and for us this is really $\kDsAff$ we have in mind with the \'{e}tale topology, there is a closed model structure on $\sPrZtwo(M)$ called the component-wise local projective model structure for which equivalences are local equivalences, cofibrations are cofibrations in $\Mhat$, for its projective model structure.
-It turns out that $\sPrZtwo(M)$ with this model structure is $\Mtet$.
-The proof of the existence of such a model structure is done component-wise, and at that level this is proved in \cite{TV1}.
+Finally given $M$, and for us this is really $\kDsAff_*$ we have in mind with the \'{e}tale topology, there is a closed model structure on $\sPrZtwosqu(M)$ called the entry-wise local projective model structure for which equivalences are local equivalences, cofibrations are cofibrations in $\Mhat$ for its projective model structure.
+It turns out that $\sPrZtwosqu(M)$ with this model structure is $\Mtet$.
+The proof of the existence of such a model structure is done entry-wise, and at that level this is proved in \cite{TV}.
 Now as pointed out above, we can also construct $\Mtet$ as the left Bousfield localization of $\Mhat$ with respect to $H = \{ |F_*| \rarr h_x \, | \, x \in M^f, F_* \in H_{\beta}(x) \}$.
-Maps in $H$ break as $|F_{*0}| \oP |F_{*1}| \rarr h_{x_0} \oP h_{x_1}$ so that it's clear we have $H = H_0 \oP H_1$, hence:
+Maps in $H$ break down as $ |F_{*,ip}| \rarr h_{x_{ip}}$ so that it's clear we have $H = (H_{ip})$, hence: